folio-org/docs/content/en/docs/Dashboard/_index.md

 ---
 title: "Dashboard"
 linkTitle: "Dashboard"
-date: 2022-11-15
+date: 2023-11-15
 weight: 635
+tags: ["parenttopic"]
 ---

 The Dashboard app is designed to enable a personalized view of key information from across FOLIO apps at a glance.
-In its first release (included in the Juniper flower release), the Dashboard includes the ability to display information from the [Agreements](/docs/erm/agreements/) and [Licenses](/docs/erm/licenses/) applications.
+In its first release (included in the Juniper flower release), the Dashboard includes the ability to display information from the [Agreements]() and [Licenses]() applications.

 Information for developers wishing to take advantage of Dashboard functionality for their own apps is available at the [Dashboard Documentation](https://wiki.folio.org/display/ERM/Dashboard%2BDocumentation) FOLIO wiki page.